Arrow Electronics (ARW) Q1 2017 Results - Earnings Call Transcript

 Michael J. Long - Arrow Electronics, Inc.

 Right now, for the first quarter, you didn't see anything come over in Q1 from any changes that the supplier marketplace is making.
 And right now the forecast that we have for Q2 is based completely on the best information we have right now.
 And as business starts to come over, some will come in, in Q3 and some will come in Q4.
-So I'm not expecting any major changes this next quarter from the transfers of any business.
+So I'm not expecting any major changes this next quarter from the transference of any business.

 Adam Tindle - Raymond James & Associates, Inc.

 Okay.
-And maybe just one for – I'm not sure, if Sean is there, but I know, you made a comment on the Computing business in the last call that, you thought ECS revenue could grow in 2017, I know you focus on operating profit dollars, but wanted to get a sense if you thought 2017 would be a year of revenue growth for ECS or are you still incurring things like mix shift that may contribute to a revenue decline for the year?
+And maybe just one for – I'm not sure if Sean is there, but I know, you made a comment on the Computing business in the last call that, you thought ECS revenue could grow in 2017.
+I know you focus on operating profit dollars, but wanted to get a sense if you thought 2017 would be a year of revenue growth for ECS or are you still incurring things like mix shift that may contribute to a revenue decline for the year?
 Thanks.

 Michael J. Long - Arrow Electronics, Inc.

-Go ahead, Sean?
+Go ahead, Sean.

 Sean J. Kerins - Arrow Electronics, Inc.

 No, you bet, Adam.
-How are you doing?
+How you doing?
 Good question.
 We are optimistic about the full year as we – as Mike noted in his opening remarks, we saw the rate of hardware decline meaningfully in Q1 versus Q4, so we think that's a good trend.
 In fact, in storage, we saw a modest growth in Europe in the first quarter.

-So, along with our software-based solutions growth, which we expect to continue this year, and continued progress with what I call next-gen hardware, not to mention, some of the share shifts that we continue to identify and enjoy due to some of the competitive realignment in the marketplace, I feel good about the full year, and I think, we'll see more of that ramp across the second half.
+So, along with our software-based solutions growth, which we expect to continue this year, and continued progress with what I call next-gen hardware, not to mention some of the share shifts that we continue to identify and enjoy due to some of the competitive realignment in the marketplace, I feel good about the full year, and I think we'll see more of that ramp across the second half.

 Adam Tindle - Raymond James & Associates, Inc.

-Is the share shift beyond the $350 million you've already talked about?
+Is there share shift beyond the $350 million you've already talked about?

 Sean J. Kerins - Arrow Electronics, Inc.

-Anytime you see competitive realignment, you're going to create some uncertainty in the channel.
+Any time you see competitive realignment, you're going to create some uncertainty in the channel.
 And so, I think, you have a lot of resellers and solution providers who are looking for a safe pair of hands in the value channel.
-We clearly are standing in the value space, and so we're getting a lot of good looks and a lot of good calls, and I would say the run rate of net new customers and line card extensions with existing customers continues to improve.
+We clearly are staying in the value space, and so we're getting a lot of good looks and a lot of good calls, and I would say the run rate of net new customers and line card extensions with existing customers continues to improve.

 Adam Tindle - Raymond James & Associates, Inc.